Areas of Expertise (7)

 Innovation and technology in the age of cybersecurity

-Le Temps online
+Le Temps (French) online

 There are several definitions of open innovation, but a recent definition by Chesbrough is “ a distributed innovation process based on the management of knowledge flows across organizational boundaries, using pecuniary and non-pecuniary mechanisms in accordance with the organization's business model ”.